 When a boyfriend cheated on me at the age of 19, I was a bit annoyed, but not massively.
 I went to visit him to try and ‘sort things out’, we all went for a went for a walk, and me and the other woman swam in fucking sea together in the middle of the night.
 Didn’t even try to drown her once.

 She did tell me I could slap her in the face at one point when I was talking to her in her room (they lived in the same block), and I did, and I enjoyed it.
 But that might just be the kinky side of me.
 In terms of jealousy, I don’t think I felt what society told me I was supposed to feel.
 If anything I found the jealousy kind of hot.
-(The story of me and him in general is far more complicated than I have space for here – but I thought that anecdote was relevant to mention).

 The boyfriend I dated for a year and a half, 2014 – 2016, was very much into monogamy to the point where he said that if I even kissed anyone else, male or female, he would break up with me.
 This took me to new extremes of monogamy – on a female friend’s birthday night out, she went to snog me, as we often did while drunk, and I had to literally stop her and apologise that I couldn’t do it anymore.
 (Yes I could have just kissed her anyway and not told him, but I didn’t).